turbot/pipes-docs/docs/using/powerpipe/mods.md

 - The repo must be publicly hosted on GitHub.
 - There must be at least [one semver tag](https://devhints.io/semver) (not a pre-release) satisfying the provided semver constraint.
 - The tagged version must contain a `mod.pp` or `mod.sp` file at the root of the repo.

-Installed mods are updated every day to the latest version satisfied by the semver constraint.
+Installed mods are updated every day to the latest version that is satisfied by the semver constraint.
 The default of `*` means that the latest tagged version will be installed daily.